withastro/astro/.changeset/silly-garlics-live.md

 ## <ViewTransitions />

 This is a component which acts as the *router* for transitions between pages.
-You need to add it to each page, in the `<head>` section, in which you want to have transitions away from be done in-client.
-To enable support throughout your entire app, add the component in some common layout or component.
+Add it to the `<head>` section of each individual page where transitions should occur *in the client* as you navigate away to another page, instead of causing a full page browser refresh.
+To enable support throughout your entire app, add the component in some common layout or component that targets the `<head>` of every page.

 __CommonHead.astro__